rust-tutorials/triangle-from-scratch/book_src/loading_vulkan/using_vkGetInstanceProcAddr.md

 and it gives you pointers to those functions, assuming they're available.

-Without an instance, we're limited to being able to look up only the following functions:
+Without an **Instance**, we're limited to being able to look up only the following functions:
 * [vkEnumerateInstanceVersion](https://renderdoc.org/vkspec_chunked/chap5.html#vkEnumerateInstanceVersion)
   lets you find out what version of vulkan is supported.
   It was added in 1.1, so if it's not available then you're limited to 1.0